tugcegenc/ExpenseManagementSystem/README.md

 * Filtered reports by date, status, category, and amount
 * High-performance queries using PostgreSQL functions and Dapper
 * Endpoint testing and organized grouping via Swagger
-* Two default users (admin and employee) are automatically added during system setup
+* Two default users (admin and personnel) are automatically added during system setup

 ---